shawngraham/5706-source/content/docs/tutorials/networks-with-Gephi.md

 ![](/images/databasic.png)

+**New tool** If you don't have a particularly large dataset, give [_Network Navigator_](https://networknavigator.jrladd.com/) a try; this tool also has some interesting visualization options that often capture very nearly everything you need.

 ### More complex visualizatons and analysis

 Connect the dots is pretty basic.
 If you want to do more complex network visualizations and analysis, you can try [Gephi](http://gephi.org):